Discipline will be handled on a "3 strikes and yer out" basis.

 teacher, in his professional opinion, deems as qualifying for reprimand.

 After 3 "strikes" (infractions), a student will be issued a "green slip" - this is a formal

 warning and the office is informed of the behaviors.

-After an additional 3 "strikes", an electronic "pink slip" is issued - this is the
+If an additional 3 "strikes" are accumulated, an electronic office referral is issued - the

 There is a "forgiveness" policy - if a student, regardless of how many "strikes"